amanangira/harvest-cli-utility/README.md

 ### Common Issues

-1. **API Authentication Errors**: Ensure your Harvest API credentials are correct in config.json
+1. **API Authentication Errors**: Ensure your Harvest API credentials are correct in your config file
-2. **Project/Task Not Found**: Verify that project and task names match exactly with your config.json
+2. **Project/Task Not Found**: Verify that project and task names match exactly with your configuration
 3. **Command Not Found**: Make sure the binary is in your PATH or use the full path to the executable
+4. **Config Not Found**: Check that you have a valid config file in one of the supported locations

 ### Getting Help